func4plus1/lmiad/README.md

    *
    * Equal support for prototyping and production
       * This is a very common problem we observe at large organizations - they focus their energy on either prototyping or producitonizing machine learning models at the expense of the other end of the specturm.
 They tend to believe they have reached a done state when they stand-up one functionality or the other, not realizing both prototyping and production activities live in full cohesion in a well-architected machine learning framework.
+   * Failure as Service - Adaptive systems are continuously testing the limits of their failover.
+NetFlix evolutionized stress testing with the Chaos Engineering  practice, switching failure from a subject to be avoided, towards a game to played for system improvement.

 An adaptive system is just that - flexible enough to change with the model/architecture demands of your fluxuating data; flexible enough to allow for teams to change directions when the winds change.